Naya Rivera, David Spade Hoax? Photos Of Naya, 30, And David, 52 – Real Or Fake?

 Now reports that Rivera is now dating David with photos that went viral from Hawaii on Friday are getting a big reaction online.
 Not only is there a significant age difference between the 30-year-old Naya and the 52-year-old Spade, the couple is being called unlikely for other reasons on social media, after they were spotted canoodling in the pool in Waikiki, Hawaii.

-However, others on social media believe the news about Spade dating Rivera, since David has been linked to many celebrities in the past, like Pamela Anderson, Lara Flynn Boyle, and Heather Locklear.
-David has an eight-year-old daughter but has never been married.
+However, others on social media believe the news about Spade dating Rivera, since David has been linked to many celebrities in the past, like Pamela Anderson, Lara Flynn Boyle and Heather Locklear.
+David has an 8-year-old daughter but has never been married.

 ???? pic.twitter.com/bE5kFeZJrw